xmindltd/xmind-sdk-js/docs/en.md

 ###### .marker(object) => Topic

-* To attach a marker flag to the parent component.
+* To attach a marker flag to the parent component

 * Also, you can detach a marker flag from the parent component by setting the `object.del` to `true`. default: `false`